-Claims about situations that only apply to the employee's own working conditions are not regarded as the reporting of concern, unless the matter is covered in the points above.
+Claims about situations that only apply to the employee's own working conditions are not encompassed by the reporting of concerns, unless the matter is covered in the points above.

 Everyone has a duty to report criminal matters and situations that represent a risk to life or health.